winglang/docsite/blog/2023-02-08-preflight-vs-inflight.md

 ubiquitous, it’s also become more complex.

-One of the important questions you'll have to answer in order to build an application on top of AWS, Azure, or Google Cloud is: how should I be creating cloud resources for my application?
+One of the important questions you'll have to answer in order to build an application with AWS, Azure, or Google Cloud is: how should I create the cloud resources for my application?

-For very simple applications, you can get away with creating resources by clicking in the cloud console.
+For very simple applications, you can get away with creating resources by clicking around in the cloud console.
 But as your application grows, you'll need to start thinking about how to manage your resources in a more structured way.
 This is where infrastructure as code (IaC) tools like Terraform and CloudFormation have become popular.

 In general, there are two places you can create resources: